FireTail-io/firetail-appsync-lambda/README.md

 - Enable **Include verbose content**
 - Set the **Field resolver log level** to **All**

-📝 Take note of the name of the log group for the AppSync app, as this will be required when deploying the Firetail AppSync Lambda.
+📝 Take note of the name of the Cloudwatch log group for the AppSync app, as this will be required when deploying the Firetail AppSync Lambda.
 It should be of the format `/aws/appsync/apis/{graphql_api_id}`.